Textadept 12.6 Manual

 Tip: you can use the environment variable TEXTADEPT_HOME to specify the location of Textadept’s root directory.
 Doing so allows you to run Textadept executables directly from the binary directory without having to install or copy them.

-Windows and macOS Note: when installing the Qt version of Textadept, Qt’s bin/ directory should be in your %PATH% or $PATH, respectively.
+Windows and macOS Note: when creating the self-contained Qt version of Textadept, Qt’s bin/ directory should be in your %PATH% or $PATH, respectively.

 CMake boolean variables that affect the build: